 Ultimately, 43 percent of respondents said a rheumatologist diagnosed their spondylitis.
 That means almost 6 in 10 were diagnosed by someone other than a rheumatologist.

-Rheumatologists have the most specialized training to diagnose and treat spondylitis.3 This suggests that many more people could benefit from seeing the correct type of specialist to confirm their treatment plan is appropriate for their disease.
+Rheumatologists have the most specialized training to diagnose and treat spondylitis.
+This suggests that many more people could benefit from seeing the correct type of specialist to confirm their treatment plan is appropriate for their disease.
 A rheumatologist with experience diagnosing spondylitis will be more likely to ask the right questions about medical history and family history, look for inflammation and joint pain during a physical exam, and order scans of sacroiliac joints and blood tests such as C-reactive protein to assess levels of inflammation in the body.

 Members of MySpondylitisTeam often encourage each other as they search for health care providers who will listen and help them find a diagnosis.
-When one member expressed frustration with her neurologist refusing to perform blood tests for spondylitis, another encouraged her to keep looking: “Find another neurologist and a really good rheumatologist.
+When one member expressed frustration with their neurologist refusing to perform blood tests for spondylitis, another encouraged them to keep looking: “Find another neurologist and a really good rheumatologist.
 Keep looking till you find the right fit.
 Sort of like buying shoes or jeans.
 Just keep trying till you find the perfect fit.”

 Read more about results from the MySpondylitisTeam diagnosis survey: